dueringa/WikiWalker/README.md

 unflatten -l5 file.dot | dot ...
 ```

-Also, have a look at gephi: https://gephi.org.
+Also, have a look at Gephi: https://gephi.org.

 Where `5` is the "depth" the links get distributed to.